andreacos/OFSemWat/README.md

 ## Watermark recovery via LLM

+In this Section, we report all the results regarding the correction of the extracted watermark, corrupted by image processing, by resorting to ChatGpt 4.

+Table 1:

 - **Image**: Image index according to the previous Section
 - **Processing**: The image processing that was applied to the image
 - **Parameter**: The parameter of the processing (e.g. Quality Factor for JPEG, resizing factor for up/down scaling, angle for rotation etc.)